The StarFormer Guide

 Emsella or IntimaWave: How to Compare Pelvic Floor Chairs in Melbourne

 Both the Emsella and the StarFormer PRO IntimaWave chair strengthen your pelvic floor while you sit fully clothed.
-The main differences are field strength and flexibility: IntimaWave runs at 3.0 Tesla with a seat-and-back applicator and settings tailored to your condition, where Emsella runs at 2.5 Tesla on a standard protocol.
-Here is how to read the comparison.
+The difference is in the engineering.
+IntimaWave uses Fotona's HITS technology with a seat-and-back design that also supports the lower back, and settings tailored to your condition.
+Here is what makes it the chair we chose.

 By Pink Laser Clinics Medically reviewed by Pink Clinical Team, Treating pelvic floor conditions on the StarFormer PRO in Doncaster Published 6 April 2026 Last reviewed 2 June 2026 7 min read